JeremyPansier/JavaEE_website/README.md

 ### Goal

 The aim of this project is to provide a hand-coded JavaEE website.<br/>
-This website lets an author to create events and to invite some gests to subscribe to those events.
+This website lets an author to create events and to invite some guests to subscribe to those events.
 Each author can register or login to the website with a password which will be hashed before beeing stored in a database.

 ### Front-end

 The front-end uses html, css and javascript.
-A lot of components like buttons or tables use PrimeFaces (a UI framework).
+A lot of components like buttons or tables use PrimeFaces (a GUI framework).

 ### Back-end